 Frank H. Wu, J.D.
 (Education Department)

-Frank H. Wu is the Chancellor of the University of California and the Dean of Hastings College of Law.
-He has served as a Trustee and as Vice-Chair of Gallaudet University, the only university primarily serving deaf and hard of hearing students, and Howard University, the nation’s leading historically black college/university.
-Wu received his Bachelor’s from Johns Hopkins University and his J. D. from the University of Michigan.
+Frank H. Wu is Chancellor and Dean of University of California Hastings College of Law.
+He was a member of the faculty at Howard University, the nation’s leading historically black college/university, for a decade.
+He currently is a Trustee of Deep Springs College, and he was previously a Trustee of Gallaudet University, the only university in the world dedicated to deaf and hard of hearing persons.
+Mr. Wu received his Bachelor’s from Johns Hopkins University and his J. D. from the University of Michigan.

 Federico Zaragoza, Ph.D.
 (Education Department)

 Dr. Federico Zaragoza has been the Vice-Chancellor of Economic and Workforce Development at Alamo Colleges since 2004.
 He helped establish the Alamo University Center which allows Alamo College graduates to earn Bachelors and Masters Degrees from five regional universities.
 Dr. Zaragoza has a Bachelor’s Degree in Sociology, a Master’s Degree in Vocational Education, an Education Specialist degree in Industrial and Technical Education, and a Ph.D. in Urban Education and Administrative Leadership from the University of Wisconsin, Milwaukee.

 2014 Federal Register Notice of Members: Required Annual Members List